 These additional options aren’t loan apps, but they can help cover you in case you are short on cash before payday arrives.

 Chime is an app that works a bit differently than the other resources we’ve talked about here.
-Chime is an online bank that offers features to protect you from coming up short before payday.
+Chime is an online financial technology company that offers features to protect you from coming up short before payday.

 There’s no fee to use the SpotMe service, but you can leave an optional tip to help make the service available to other members.
 Also, you need to have monthly Direct Deposits of at least $500 each month to be eligible to use SpotMe.